Sales returns and allowances journal

 Example

-Maria Trading Company always sells goods to it customers on account.
-The company collects sales tax @ 7% on all goods sold by it and periodically sends the collected amount of tax to a tax collecting agency.
+Maria Trading Company always sells goods to its customers on account.
+The company collects sales tax at 7% on all goods sold by it and periodically sends the collected amount of tax to a tax-collecting agency.

 The following are some selected transactions performed by Maria Trading Company during the month of January, 2018.